 We aim to inspire year 10 students with a week of thought-provoking insights into local STEM employers to gain valuable awareness of STEM careers and STEM skills.

-Applications are now open – download the application form here: STEM Insight Week Student Application Form – February 2022
+Applications are now open – download the application form here: STEM Insight Week Student Application Form MAY 2022

 Please return completed forms in Word format to [email protected]